trufflesuite/trufflesuite.com/public/docs/getting_started/client.md

 ### Ganache CLI

-Ganache has a command-line interface, called [Ganache CLI](https://github.com/trufflesuite/ganache-cli/), with similar functionality to Ganache.
-This is useful for those who want to use Ganache but aren't working in a graphical environment.
-Ganache CLI is [available separately]((https://github.com/trufflesuite/ganache-cli/).
+Ganache also has a command-line interface for those who aren't working from a graphical environment.
+Great for automated testing and continuous integration environments, Ganache CLI runs headless and can be configured to serve all your development needs.
+Ganache CLI processes transactions instantly instead of waiting for the default block time, so you can test that your code works quickly.
+It also tells you immediately when your smart contracts run into errors, and integrates directly with Truffle to reduce test runtime up to 90% compared to other clients.
+[Learn more about Ganache CLI]((https://github.com/trufflesuite/ganache-cli/).

 ## Deploying to live networks